 OAA administers, monitors compliance, and generates reports on student feedback for each course and all faculty teaching within the course.
-An OAA assessment administrator is responsible for this process.
-The course and faculty survey items are standardized but course directors may add up to 10 additional items to obtain feedback on any changes or new formats or assignments.
+The course and faculty survey items are standardized but course directors may add additional items to obtain feedback on any changes or new formats or assignments.
 Student evaluations of courses must be posted on the last day of each course and students are required to complete these evaluations within 2 weeks of posting.
 The summaries will be provided to course directors for review and one week later, after making any reasonable requested changes, will be distributed to department chairs and all relevant school administrators.
 Course directors are contacted annually to review and revise their course summary.